Time to read: 7 minutes

 We have an investment gap where only 2.4 million of our 11 million investing customers are women.
 We have a range of investment barriers that are getting in your way.
 And we have some seriously good arguments as to why more women should be investing in their futures.

 So what are we doing about it?

+- Making advice more accessible.
 You told us that getting financial support is important to you.
-Thanks to new technologies, we’re making high-quality, regulated financial advice accessible to more people.
+Thanks to new technologies, we’re making high-quality, regulated investment advice accessible to more people.
 Whether online, by phone or in person, a trusted financial adviser could help increase your confidence and give you the clarity and support you need to make those big decisions.
 Fees and eligibility criteria apply.